brainboxdotcc/ssod/resource/lore/locations/1-valley-city.md

 A huge wooden bridge arches gracefully over the Larret to the north, linking both sides of the river and fostering a sense of unity among its inhabitants.
 As daylight wanes, the glow of lanterns and the flicker of hearth fires cast warm hues on the stone facades, creating a cozy ambiance.

 Valley City, with its resilient people and enduring infrastructure, stands as a beacon of stability in the shadow of the Deathdrop Mountains.
-The rushing waters of the Larret, harnessed by the iconic water wheel, symbolize the city's ability to thrive amid challenging terrain, making it a place where history, industry, and natural beauty converge.
+The rushing waters of the Larret, tamed by the iconic lighthouse, symbolize the city's ability to thrive amid challenging terrain, making it a place where history, industry, and natural beauty converge.